stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 offers a modular framework for integrating third-party Python libraries together when developing custom Web applications.

-If you work with more than one framework, I strongly recommend that you install each framework into a separate virtualenv environment, to avoid conflicts.
+If you work with more than one framework, I strongly recommend that you use *pipenv* or another tool, to avoid conflicts between libraries.

 # Windows Integration #